Chagrilled/P4-DandoriDesktop/docs/randomiser.md

 ### Starting Flarlics

 Places X amount of Flarlic in hub area.
 Given how hectic and combat-driven randomiser will tend to be, this lets you adjust how much leeway you have from the get-go with your group size.

+### Sprouts

+Slider minimum and maximum modifiers for how many pikmin sprouts a corpse will grant.
+See [weight](#weight) for details.

+### Shop Prices

+Slider minimum and maximum modifiers for how much material shop items cost.
+See [weight](#weight) for details.

+### Shop Unlocks

+Slider minimum and maximum modifiers for how much sparklium is required to unlock shop items.
+See [weight](#weight) for details.

+### Ice Numbers

+Slider minimum and maximum modifiers applied to a creature's `FreezeInsideHit` and `FreezeHit`, being the amount of ice hits (or eaten) to freeze something.
+See [weight](#weight) for details.

+### Ice Damage

+Slider minimum and maximum modifiers applied to a creature's `FreezeDamageRatio`, which is how much damage it takes when frozen.
+This will likely want to be a value <100% to reduce freeze damage.
+See [weight](#weight) for details.

+### PurpleDirectHit

+Slider minimum and maximum modifiers applied to a creature's `PurpleDirectHit` which is how much damage purples do on their slam attack.
+See [weight](#weight) for details.

+### PurpleDirectHit

+Slider minimum and maximum modifiers applied to a creature's `PoisonHit` which is how much damage whites do when eaten.
+See [weight](#weight) for details.